NAB Hubs Help Page

 commonly available variety also does not work).
 Our product also does not enable mounting 10.5" reels on machines which were simply not designed to use them.
 The vast majority of consumer reel-to-reel decks sold accepted only seven inch or smaller reels.
 A simple spindles less than 10.5" apart?
-If yes, it cannot handle distance between either reel spindle and the nearest corner of the head block cover less than 5.5"?
+If yes, your machine cannot handle distance between either reel spindle and the nearest corner of the head block cover less than 5.5"?
 If yes, there is insufficient clearance for 10.5" reels.
-Another clue: virtually all 10.5" machines have a tape size selector switch (usually marked large/small, 10/7, or similarly) used to adjust fast-wind speed and torque.
+One final clue: virtually all 10.5" machines have a tape size selector switch (usually marked large/small, 10/7, or similarly) used to adjust fast-wind speed and torque.
 If your deck lacks this feature, it likely accepts 7" or smaller